kevinlin/ai-sdlc-playbook/docs/cursor-rules/README.md

 1. Browse the rules for the relevant language and framework
 2. Apply the applicable rules to your project
 3. Contribute your own rules back

+## Memory Bank for Cursor

+The Memory Bank is a feature that allows Cursor to store, recall, and manage contextual information, such as sticky notes, project-specific knowledge, and user preferences.
+This helps the AI provide more relevant suggestions and maintain continuity across sessions.
+Learn more in the [Memory Bank documentation](memory-bank.md).